Battle of Chosin Reservoir: Breakout

 After a short rest, the breakout began on 6 December, with the 7th Marines as the vanguard of the retreating column, while the 5th Marines covered the rear.
-At the same time, the much-delayed PVA 26th Corps arrived at Hagaru-ri with its 76th and 77th Divisions to relieve the 58th and 60th Divisions.
+At the same time, the much-delayed PVA 26th Army arrived at Hagaru-ri with its 76th and 77th Divisions to relieve the 58th and 60th Divisions.
 As the 7th Marines pushed aside the PVA 76th Division south of Hagaru-ri, the 5th Marines took over the Hagaru-ri perimeter and recaptured the East Hill from the 76th Division.
 In a last effort to stop the breakout, the customary Chinese night attack was launched, with the 76th and 77th Division striking the Hagaru-ri perimeter from all directions.
 The Marines repulsed the attacks, inflicting heavy casualties.

 Meanwhile, the 7th Marines opened the road between Hagaru-ri and Koto-ri by capturing the high ground surrounding the road.
 But as soon as the Marines pulled out, the 77th Division returned to the peaks and attacked the column.
 Chaotic fighting broke out and the retreat was slowed to a crawl.
-The Marine night fighters, however, returned to subdue the Chinese forces, and most of the blocking troops were eliminated.
+The Marine night fighters returned to subdue the Chinese forces, and most of the blocking troops were eliminated.
 On 7 December, the rest of the column managed to reach Kot'o-ri with little difficulty, with the last elements reaching Kot'o-ri that night.